 Balsamic Vinegar vs Red Wine Vinegar

+Balsamic vinegar is classic Italian vinegar that is formed in the traditional manner.
 The traditional vinegar fermentation process takes place when wine is placed in wooden casks with holes to allow for aeration.
-The alcohol gets converted into acetic acid and vinegar is formed.
-Balsamic vinegar is classic Italian vinegar that is formed in the traditional manner.
-On the other hand, red or white wine vinegar takes just a year or two to ferment (balsamic vinegar may take up to 12 years to age).
-Great care is needed to make full bodied balsamic vinegar from grapes as they are crushed and aged in specially made barrels that allow both oxidation and fermentation.
+In the process, the alcohol gets converted into acetic acid and vinegar is formed.
+However, it is not easy as said.
+Great care is needed to make full-bodied balsamic vinegar from grapes as they are crushed and aged in specially made barrels that allow both oxidation and fermentation.
+Balsamic vinegar may take up to 12 years to age.
 As it ages and evaporates, it is transferred into smaller barrels, and after 12 years of careful preparation, one gets balsamic vinegar that is thick and dark in color.

-Wine vinegar can be made from either red or white wine.
-It is one quality of vinegar that is most common in France and some other Mediterranean countries.
+Wine vinegar is one quality of vinegar that is most common in France and some other Mediterranean countries.
 There is a huge range of wine vinegars with most getting prepared in a maximum of 2 years.
-These wine vinegars have a brownish color and a mellow flavor.Cheaper varieties of red wine vinegars have an aggressive flavor and are typically less aged.
+It can be made from either red or white wine.
+Red wine is used in the making of red wine vinegar.
+It takes just a year or two to ferment.
+The red wine vinegar has a brownish color and a mellow flavor and is used for salad dressings and sauces.Cheaper varieties of red wine vinegars have an aggressive flavor and are typically less aged.

-What’s the difference between Balsamic Vinegar and Red Wine Vinegar?
+What is the difference between Balsamic Vinegar and Red Wine Vinegar?

 • Balsamic vinegar is more expensive than red wine vinegar.